ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 }
 ```

-The recorder can then be used by the IntercomProxyTest.
+The WireMock proxy can then be used by the Intercom API contract test.

 ```java
 @WireMockTest